 Climate change is coming for all of us!

-Climate change will have major implications for the lives, careers, and families of both Gen Z and Millennials.
+Climate change will have a major impact on the lives, careers, health, and families of both Gen Z and Millennials.
 So what's the point in having flame wars online while the world burns?

 Let's set aside our differences so we can fix things for future generations.

-So while we fight over differences in jean preferences and where to part our hair, we waste precious time and energy we could be devoting to solving the major issues of our time.
+So while we fight over differences in pant styles and where to part our hair, we waste precious time and energy we could be devoting to solving the major issues of our time.